-Step 2: On the next screen, click on Update and Security
+And step 2: On the next screen, click on Update and Security

 Step 3: The very first option is the Windows Update, it will automatically start checking the updates for Windows on your computer.
 If you have any updates, click on the Fix Issue.

-Step 4: It will automatically download the updates on your computer and will install them in a few minutes.
+And finally, step 4: It will automatically download the updates on your computer and will install them in a few minutes.
 Sit tight and let windows do this task for you.

-Step 1: Logout from Windows and Shut it down, when the computer is properly shut down, start it over.
-You can also use the Restart option from the Logout panel.
+When the computer is properly shut down, start it over.
+Or use the Restart option from the Logout panel.
 When the computer is restarting, hit the F8 key on the very first screen.

 Now, use the arrow key on your keyboard or cursor of your mouse to select the Disable forced driver signing enforcement.
 That’s it!
 Hit the backspace on your computer and restart it.
-This will resolve this issue for you.
+This resolves this issue for you.

-- If none of the above mentioned methods have worked for you, reinstall the windows on your computer, you can use the Recovery disk that comes with the laptop.
+If none of the above mentioned methods have worked for you, reinstall the windows on your computer, use the Recovery Disc or Thumb Drive that comes with the laptop.

 However, if you don’t want to reinstall the Windows, use a friend’s computer to restore your iPhone, iPod Touch or iPad.